davideme/PromiseKit/README.markdown

 MUSTDO
 ======

+* Should test UIViewController, SLComposeViewController, MFMailViewController etc.

+* Have to wait for CocoaPods 0.3.7
 * Wait for all pods that depend on PMK to merge your dependency correction PRs
 * Offer pre-built binaries of 1.x and 2.x including a static archive for iOS 7 people (if possible).
 Deprecate 1.x Swift version (remove it even, it was never official)
 * Fully document all methods